fmezou/lappupdate/docs/background_papers/makemkv-background.rst

 Deployment Tips
 ---------------

-MakeMKV installer covers the two first issues.
+MakeMKV installer covers the two first issues of a deployment plan.
 The command line option for a :dfn:`silent install` is ``/S``.
 See :ref:`background_makemkv-installer_options` for an overview of the installer command line options.